protocolguild/documentation/docs/7-anticipated-concerns.md

 - Lending markets built into the vesting stream
 - Programmatically dripping membership
 - Extensions that let users automate a custom functions like "claim and sell to DAI"
-- Anyone who donates would eventually be airdropped a social token which unlocks a token-gated core devs Discord /jk

 **What are some ways that curation can fail?**
 - There are edge cases which should be considered.
 For example, where the marginal legitimacy lost by excluding a given contributor is too low to get curators to push for their inclusion.